 Curious about potassium in coffee?
 We’ll break down the amount of potassium in coffee – regular, decaf, and instant.
 Plus the amount of potassium in 6 common coffee additives.
 We also compare coffee potassium versus other common foods.

-An 8 oz. cup of black coffee contains 116 mg of potassium.
+An 8 oz. cup of black coffee contains around 116 mg of potassium.
 At just 2% of Daily Value, this is considered to be low in potassium.
-Decaf coffee has more potassium (216 mg) and instant coffee has less (96 mg).
+Decaf coffee has more potassium (around 216 mg) and instant coffee has less (around 96 mg).
 Coffee additives, like milk or sweeteners, can increase the potassium content.

 Potassium levels in coffee are safe.
 But if you have certain health problems (like kidney disease) it’s important to regulate how much coffee you drink, as well as what you put into it.